merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68212 domains Now protecting your browsin experience from 68229 domains Now protecting your browsin experience from 68240 domains
+Now protecting your browsin experience from 68212 domains Now protecting your browsin experience from 68229 domains Now protecting your browsin experience from 68240 domains Now protecting your browsin experience from 68244 domains